-College of Engineering Honors Program
+Honors Program

 The Honors Program in the College of Engineering is designed to enrich the educational opportunities of its best students.
-Students in the Honors Program will be encouraged to participate in early experiences in scholarship through special seminars and, in later years, as members of research teams.
+Students in the Honors Program will be encouraged to participate in early experiences in research and, in later years, in graduate level courses.